zacharysgoldberg/mapty/README.md

 ## Algorithmic challenge

-To calculate the optimal path for the drone to follow and return to store requires a variation of the Traveling Salesman Problem.
-Currently utilizing "Greedy" algorithm to accomplish this with the help of google or-tools library.
+To calculate the optimal path for the drone to follow and return to store required a custom variation of the Traveling Salesman Problem.